Learn a little more about the speakers and what they're all about

 by EQ Development & Wellbeing

-The "price" that we pay will be much lower and wellbeing much higher.
+The cost will be significantly lower while the well-being much higher.

-manager and his staff to deal with complex situations in a world with
+Strengthening manager's behavior, managerial abilities and skills, will allow both the manager and his team to deal better with complex situations in a world with limitations.

 Limor will be Speaking in tander with Shaul Shneider about: